RdeLange/robinvision/README.md

 On top of that I included a slightly adjusted KCFinder implementation so you can manage your face images via a browser and trigger the 'learn faces API.

 ....by the way, I got some questions on why this is called Robin Vision.
-It is because I 'named' my home autmation setup Robin.....
+It is because I gave my home automation setup the 'name' Robin (as per famous Dutch television show 'Bassie and Adriaan').....

 ## Get started